numerai/docs/numerai-signals/signals-overview.md

 If you're a data provider you can submit unique features directly as signals.
 If you're a data scientist, you can model unique data to submit predictions as signals.
 Signals are then scored against our targets and other submitted signals.
 Signals can be staked with the NMR cryptocurrency to earn (or burn) NMR based on performance.

 Numerai Signals is one part of the Numerai master plan to build the world's last hedge fund.
-Read the [Medium Post](https://medium.com/numerai/building-the-last-hedge-fund-introducing-numerai-signals-12de26dfa69c) and watch [the short film](https://youtu.be/GWeC2PK4yXQ) to learn more about how it all fits together.
+Read the [Blog Post](https://blog.numer.ai/building-the-last-hedge-fund-introducing-numerai-signals) and watch [the short film](https://youtu.be/GWeC2PK4yXQ) to learn more about how it all fits together.

 ## Data